royalapplications/docs/src/r2021/royalts/reference/connections/web-page-chrome.md

 #### Zoom Factor
 Set the initial zoom factor for the web page.

-### Security
-#### Use Basic Authentication
-the Basic Authentication toggle is no longer available to the user as it is automatically enabled by Royal TS, if a credential is defined/assigned within a web page connection.

-#### Ignore Certificate Errors
-If checked, the certificate errors are suppressed.

 ## ![](/r2021/images/RoyalTS/Plugins/Connections/WebPageChrome/SVG_PluginIcon_32.svg#img_header) Engine
 The **Engine** settings page allows you to create a dedicated Browser Engine for isolation.
 You can set various options like JavaScript, Proxy or security related options.